Polrunny Farm - getting greener every year!

 If you have, you will be fully aware of the greenness of the rolling fields as they tilt towards the sea, and the cleanness of the air with its slightly salty taste.
 You will remember the flora and fauna that make their home at our farm, the birds singing with gusto as rabbits search for food in the long grass beneath them.

-This incredible natural environment is what drew Melanie and I to Polrunny Farm.
+This incredible natural environment is what drew Melanie and I to Polrunny Farm in 2021.
 That and the pasties.

 After spending more than twenty years living in London, we wanted to exit our suburban cityscape and surround ourselves with natural beauty.
 We wanted to spend more time outdoors, exploring the beaches and swimming in the seas.
 We wanted our sightings of wildlife to be of rabbits in the fields rather than foxes in the bins.
 We wanted the sun rises and the sun sets to be a bigger part of our lives too.